CGnal/spark-opentsdb/README.md

 The idea behind is to provide a repository for storing and analysing time series.

-in caso of some compilation error, run
+In case of some compilation error, run

 > sbt buildShadedLibraries